Guidollet-Elouen/Projet-site-quizz-/README.txt

 Prior to launching the website, download the following libraries : gensim, spacy, nltk

 In config.py, switch the path "road" to the right one.
+Same thing for "nlp_road".

 To launch the website, one has to :